 Since March 1st, anyone who changes homes for professional reasons can look forward to receiving higher compensation when it comes to their tax return.
 The amount you can claim as relocation costs tax-free will rise to 1,639 euros for married or single parents, 820 euros for single persons, and 361 euros for each additional member of the household.
 The flat rate covers all costs apart from transportation and travel costs, as well as double rental payments.

-Six-Month Visas to search for work in Germany.
+Six-month visas to search for work in Germany.

-Foreign applicants that have enough funds to take care of themselves for the time of their stay and can prove to have a B1 level of understanding of the German language of the Common European Framework of Reference for Languages can apply for a Germany Jobseeker Visa.
+Foreign applicants who have enough funds to take care of themselves for the time of their stay and can prove to have a B1 level of understanding of the German language of the Common European Framework of Reference for Languages can apply for a Germany Jobseeker Visa.

 The visa permits its holder to work a maximum of 10 hours a week, so a potential candidate and their potential employer can find out if they are suited to each other.